aFunnyStrange/py_unidbg_server/README.md

 - JSON is optional – you may choose another request format as long as the client and server agree on it.

-3.Create your own project, implement Java methods, and package your JAR (without core dependencies).
+3. Create your own project, implement Java methods, and package your JAR (without core dependencies).

-4.Start the server via the CLI and make requests.
+4. Start the server via the CLI and make requests.

 **Notes:**
 The microservice is intentionally simple – it only provides a JVM execution environment and HTTP API for Java method calls.